 The basics: As one enters Legislative Hall, the Senate chamber and offices are on the right, the House chamber and offices are on the left.
 In addition, the first floor contains offices for majority party legislators of both chambers.
-The second floor houses the Governor's Ceremonial galleries, and the offices of the remainder of the majority party Representatives, the minority party Senators and the Lieutenant Governor's office.
+The second floor houses the Governor's Ceremonial Office, the House and Senate visitors'

+galleries, and the offices of the remainder of the majority party Representatives, the minority party Senators and the Lieutenant Governor's office.
 Offices of the minority party Representatives are in the basement level.